- 2 Bedrooms

 - Washing Machine

-About this PropertyThis high end, voluminous, 2 bedroom/2 bath villa is located in one of the most acclaimed villa complexes on the South end of Hilton Head.
+About this PropertyThis high end, roomy, 2 bedroom/2 bath villa is located in one of the most fashionable villa complexes on the South end of Hilton Head.
+We have added all new floor all over.

-Our refreshed villa includes Plantation Shutters all through.
-The living room provides fresh, appealing seating, to include a queen size sleeper couch.
+Our refreshed villa includes Plantation Shutters everywhere.
+The living room provides fresh, inviting seating, to include a queen size sleeper couch.
 The dining area seats 6.
 Our kitchen has been modernized and is well outfitted for those who like to eat in..

 This villa includes a full size washer and dryer for your comfort.
-Unwind on our private balcony and appreciate the phenomenal vistas of one of Hilton Head's award winning beaches..
+Unwind on our private balcony and adore the extraordinary vistas of one of Hilton Head's award winning beaches..

 Shorewood is a gated community with a brand new pool complex that includes a seasonally heated, zero entry pool.
 The pool complex also includes a hot tub and a children's pool.